pimcore/pimcore/doc/Usage-of-checkout-manager.markdown

 This is the place where all functionality for committing the order (e.g. sending orders to erp systems, sending order confirmation mails, ...) is bundled.

 The default implementation `\OnlineShop\Framework\CheckoutManager\CommitOrderProcessor` provides basic functionality like creating an order object and sending a order confirmation mail.
- Order creation it self is delegated to the `\OnlineShop\Framework\IOrderManager`.
+ Order creation it self is delegated to the `\OnlineShop\Framework\OrderManager\IOrderManager`.
 In simple use cases a website specific implementation needs

-* to extend `\OnlineShop\Framework\Impl\OrderManager` and overwrite the method `applyCustomCheckoutDataToOrder` to add additional fields to the order object and
+* to extend `\OnlineShop\Framework\OrderManager\OrderManager` and overwrite the method `applyCustomCheckoutDataToOrder` to add additional fields to the order object and
 * to extend `\OnlineShop\Framework\CheckoutManager\CommitOrderProcessor` and overwrite the method `processOrder` where website specific functionality is integrated (sending orders to erp systems, ...).

 If additional information needs to be stored into the order, the OrderManager has to be